ammarjmahmood/ASLRoboticHand/README.md

 - Make sure you have Git installed on your system before starting
 - Python 3.8 or higher is recommended
 - If you encounter any issues, please open an issue on GitHub

+## Additional Information
+Please read the attached report for more details, complete bill of materials, and credits.